Nevada from A-Z

 The JUDICIAL System is the system of courts that interprets and applies the law in the name of the state.
 The Nevada Judiciary System is unique compared to the federal system or to other state systems.
 The highest court in the Nevada is the Supreme Court and is made up of 7 justices.
 The court is divided into 2 three-justice panels plus the chief justice.
 All appeals and extraordinary writs from the Nevada District Court that are filed in the Nevada Court System are filed with the Nevada Supreme Court.
 Right now, Nevada has no intermediate court of appeals

 Many aspects of life in Nevada focus on KIDS, and the state has a Kids Page.
 The Department of Wildlife has a Kids Korner.
 The Nevada Dairy Commission has a special page for kids.
 The Las Vegas Nevada Museum of History has a Kids Club.
-NOAA has a Kids Page about the weather.
-AG in the Classroom has a Kids Page about agriculture in the state.
+NOAA has a kids page about the weather.
+AG in the classroom has a kids page about agriculture in the state.
+The U.S. Mint has a kids page.

 Public LIBRARIES are located throughout Nevada.
 The state also has Academic libraries at the Universities and colleges.
 Most of them have internet access & special programs, and some have bookmobiles.
 The State Library is in Carson City.